ABCD-ReproNim/exercises/week_5/week_5_quiz.md

 **Question 1**

  What were the overarching motivations for the tasks selected for the neurocognitive battery?
-Select all that apply.

  - [ ] the tasks maximize sensitivity to development and other emergent factors across a decade of assessment, starting from the ages of 9-10
  - [ ]  the tasks minimize participant burden
  - [ ]  the tasks are comparable to those used for other large studies
  - [ ]  the tasks cover multiple domains
  - [ ]  all the above
- - [ ]

 **Question 2**